netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ## Configuring the Controller Using Group based ACL {#controller-ucl}

-   Let's consider an organization that would like to restrict the access of R&D employees that bring personally owned devices into the workplace.
+   Let's consider an organization that would like to restrict the access of R&D employees that bring personally owned devices (BYOD) into the workplace.

    The access requirements are as follows: